Taxi Driver: Plot

 In his trips around the city, Travis regularly encounters Iris, a 12-year-old child prostitute.
 Tricking her pimp and abusive lover Sport into thinking that he wants to solicit her, Travis meets with her in private and tries to persuade her to stop prostituting herself.

-Soon, Travis shaves his hair into a mohawk and attends a public rally where he plans to assassinate Palantine.
+Travis shaves his hair into a mohawk and attends a public rally where he plans to assassinate Palantine.
 However, Secret Service agents see Travis putting his hand inside his jacket and approach him, which escalates to a chase.
-Travis escapes pursuit and makes it home undetected.
+Travis escapes pursuit and makes it back to his home undetected.

 That evening, Travis drives to the brothel where Iris works to kill Sport.
 He enters the building and shoots Sport and one of Iris's clients, a mafioso.
 Travis is shot several times but manages to kill the two men.
 He fights with the bouncer, whom he manages to stab through the hand with his knife and kill with a gunshot to the head.
 Travis attempts to die by suicide, but has no bullets.
 Severely injured, he slumps on a couch next to a sobbing Iris.
-As police respond to the scene, Travis mimics shooting himself in the head with his bloody finger.
+As the police respond to the scene, a delirious Travis mimics shooting himself in the head with his bloody finger.

-Travis goes into a coma due to his injuries, but he is heralded by the press as a heroic vigilante and not prosecuted for the murders.
-He receives a letter from Iris's parents in Pittsburgh, who thank him and reveal that she is safe and attending school.
+Travis goes into a coma due to his injuries, but he is hailed by the press as a heroic vigilante who saved Iris and is not prosecuted for the homicides.
+He also receives a handwritten letter from Iris's parents in Pittsburgh, who thank him for saving their daughter, revealing that she's safe and attending school once more.

 After recovering, Travis returns to work, where he encounters Betsy as a fare.
 Betsy tells him that she followed his story in the newspapers.
-Travis drops her at her home but declines to take her money, driving off with a smile.
-He becomes agitated after noticing something in his rearview mirror, but continues driving into the night.
+Travis drops her off at her home but declines to take her money, driving off with a smile.
+He briefly becomes agitated after noticing something in his rearview mirror, but continues driving into the night.

 Cast

-Director Martin Scorsese plays a (possibly dual) cameo role: once in the background during Betsy's first appearance, and later as an unhinged passenger in Travis' car who intends to murder his unfaithful wife.
-Diahnne Abbott, who would go on to become De Niro's wife in real life, plays an adult movie theater concession girl who rebuffs Travis' flirtatious advances.
+Director Martin Scorsese plays a dual cameo role, once in the background during Betsy's first appearance, and later as an unhinged passenger in Travis' taxi who intends to murder his unfaithful wife for cheating on him with a black man.

+Actress Diahnne Abbott, who would go on to become Robert De Niro's wife in real life, plays an adult movie theater concession girl who rebuffs Travis' flirtatious advances.